What is Southwest Monarch Study doing to stop the spread of COVID-19? Read

 flew to the mountains near Mexico City for the winter and monarchs West of the Rockies flew to the coast of California.

-Through Fall tagging in the Southwest (Arizona, Nevada, New Mexico, California deserts, Utah and Western
+Through Fall tagging in the Southwest (Arizona, Nevada, New Mexico, Utah and Western

 Colorado), we have learned that